house-of-hazards-online/.github/profile/README.md

 ## 🎮 Play *House of Hazards Unblocked* – The Ultimate Multiplayer Chaos!

-**Welcome to the *House of Hazards* – the ultimate crazy multiplayer game where every step could be your last!
-Dodge deadly traps, escape insane challenges, and prank your friends in this hilarious, action-packed adventure.**
+Welcome to the *House of Hazards* – the ultimate crazy multiplayer game where every step could be your last!
+Dodge deadly traps, escape insane challenges, and prank your friends in this hilarious, action-packed adventure.

+## <a href="https://1kb.link/96yokO">👉 Play House of Hazards Unblocked NOW 👈</a>

 ### 💥 What Is House of Hazards?